xoxzo/blog.xoxzo.com/content/Events/pycon-apac-2017-en.md

 Author: Akira Nonaka
 Summary: This is my memory of attending PyCon APAC 2017, held on August 26 & 27, 2017 in Kuala Lumpur, Malaysia.

-This is my memory of attending PyCon APAC 2017, held on August 26 & 27, 2017 in Kuala Lumpur, Malaysia.
+I attended PyCon APAC 2017, held on August 26 & 27, 2017 in Kuala Lumpur, Malaysia.

 My outward flight was a mid-night flight, D7 523 (Air Asia) departed Haneda at 23.45 then arrived in Kuala Lumpur at 5.50 AM.
 Inside the plane was unexpectedly freezing and I was chilled into the marrow because of my outfit of mid-summer.
 It was oh so long flight to me…